frndlytm/frndlytm.github.io/docs/courses.md

     algebra, to complete programming assignments, and to complete a course project that applies some form of reinforcement learning to a problem of interest.

-**CS6200: Information Retrieval**
+??? abstract "CS6200: Information Retrieval"

-:   Provides an introduction to information retrieval systems and different approaches to
+    Provides an introduction to information retrieval systems and different approaches to information retrieval.
-    information retrieval.
 Topics covered include evaluation of information retrieval systems; retrieval, language, and indexing models; file organization; compression;
     relevance feedback; clustering; distributed retrieval and meta-search; probabilistic